Minnesota Department of Human Services - Job Description

 - An opportunity to update and add to your resume.

-- Initial orientation regarding the child protection system that includes:
+- Initial orientation regarding the child protection system that includes a broad overview of the child protection system.

 - Ongoing professional support and consultation.